brucemccluggage/Narcissistic/README.md

 # Narcissistic

-Disclaimer: The views expressed here are solely those of the author in his private capacity and do not in any way represent the views of the Department of State, or any other entity of the U.S. Government.
-It should be quite obvious that the Department of State has not approved, endorsed, embraced, friended, liked, tweeted or authorized this post.

 I will be sharing a brief overview of the federal crimes that have been looked over due to an unfair lack of representation.